 Our Mission, Vision and Values

-- Client-centric service – putting the needs of the clients first would be a key service principle.
+- Peer-centric service – putting the needs of the peers first is a key service principle.

-- Visionary leadership – introducing new modalities, concepts, therapies and offerings for mental health recovery.
+- Visionary leadership – introducing new modalities, concepts, therapies and services for mental health recovery.

 - Professionalism – competently delivering on the expected service, ensuring staff and volunteers are adequately trained.